burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }

 // Return type deduction in templates:
-//  auto deduces to exact type of return expression template <class T>
+//  auto deduces to the exact type of return expression template <class T>
 decltype(auto) sum2(T a, T b)
 {